 - Claims to “report on social injustices and human right violations,” “amplify marginalized groups and voices that many times represent unpopular opinions,” and “work in close cooperation with other organizations for social change providing them and their agendas with visibility and coverage they do not receive from mainstream media.

 - Maintains that “In its determination to maintain its independence, ISTV refuses commercial and government support… All our activity is financed by fundraising from foundations and by our own strenuous independent income-generating activities.”
-However, Social TV does receive indirect government funding, including NIS 951,194 from foreign governmental bodies in 2013, according to financial information submitted to the Israeli Registrar of Non-Profits.
+However, Social TV does receive indirect government funding.

-- Acts as a platform for accusations of Israeli “apartheid,” “racism,” “discrimination,” and perpetrating a “Nakba” against the Palestinian population, and to advocate the “one-state” solution and a Palestinian “right of return.”
+- Acts as a platform for accusations of Israeli “apartheid,” “collective punishment,” “racism,” “discrimination,” and perpetrating a “Nakba” against the Palestinian population, and to advocate the “one-state” solution and a Palestinian “right of return.”

 - Holds a monthly panel to “discusses the Nakba as it relates to women, militarism and peace.”